MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Go to your [SQL Server VMs](manage-sql-vm-portal.md).
 1. Select your SQL Server VM from the list.
-If your SQL Server VM is not listed here, it likely hasn't been registered with the SQL IaaS Agent extension.
+If your SQL Server VM isn't listed here, it likely hasn't been registered with the SQL IaaS Agent extension.
 1. View the value under **Status**.
 If **Status** is **Succeeded**, then the SQL Server VM has been registered with the SQL IaaS Agent extension successfully.

    ![Verify status with SQL RP registration](./media/sql-agent-extension-manually-register-single-vm/verify-registration-status.png)